 –Mindy McGinnis on The Good Story Podcast — definitely listen to this one.

 –Basically all the Queries, Qualms, and Quirks episodes but especially the interviews with:

 #4 Think about what will get an agent/editor’s attention

-Then, think about the best way to pitch your project, and get feedback on your query.
+Then, consider the best way to pitch your project, and get feedback on your query.
 Agents are going to spend only a minute or two skimming your query letter.
-Make sure you get to the point: what is your book about, and what makes it unique.
+So get right to the point: what is your book about, and what makes it unique.

 #5 Work on building your platform

-The good news is, if you’re writing fiction, having a platform is not a necessity for getting published.
+The good news, if you’re writing fiction, is that having a platform is not a necessity.
 However, it’s very helpful.
 Publishing houses don’t put much time or money into marketing debut books.
-And if your first book doesn’t sell well, it might be harder to get a second book deal.
+And if your first book doesn’t do well sales-wise, it might be harder to get a second deal.
 The more you can start now — building a platform and connecting with potential readers and other writers — the better off you will be once you have a published book.